renatadaou/connect-to-census/README.md

 1. In a new google doc, summarize what you've found so far.
 Think of this as a short memo of what you've done or the progress you've made towards pitching a story on this topic or using this dataset.
 You don't need to show all the charts, just the one you found most interesting.
 What questions do you have that you'd like to dig more into?
 Do you think you've got an idea for a story angle?
 Write it informally as a memo to Dhrumil and Aishi (your editors).

 ### Part 4
-Now add one more linear-regression.ipynb .
+Now add one more `linear-regression.ipynb` .
 In this notebook you’ll use linear regression as a tool of exploratory data analysis.
 Remember, regressions are a way to put a “line of best fit” through a scatter plot.
 So you can use the scatterplots you’ve already made as a starting point.
 Or you can make new scatter plots.

+### Part 5: Hypothesis Test: Journalistic —> Statistical Inquiry

+In `hypothesis-test.ipynb` come up with **at least two** hypothesis tests that will assist you with answering your journalistic questions.
+For each test:

+1. Write the null and alternative hypothesis
+2. Make a chart of the distributions you’re comparing
+3. Run the t-test or chi-squared test
+4. Interpret the result

+Write about what you can and cannot conclude based on the test in plain english.
+Make sure to mention any caveats.

 ## Usage